Historic Maritime & Roman Town

 The Maryport Maritime Museum charts the town’s long association with the sea.
 The Ismay family came from Maryport and went on to establish the White Start Line that owned the ill–fated Titanic.
 Find out more in the White Star Room in the museum.

 The museum also has fine paintings including some by the acclaimed maritime artist William Mitchell as well as works by Percy Kelly, who is now rightly known to a wider audience.
+You can follow in his footsteps by taking the Percy Kelly Maryport Walking Trail.
+The trail is a good introduction to Maryport and you will see that a lot of what Percy captured, can still be seen today.

 In a fine location overlooking the Solway Firth, the Senhouse Roman Museum has an outstanding collection of the largest group of Roman military altar stones and inscriptions from any site in Britain, and unique examples of Romano-British religious sculpture.
+The museum is next to the site of a Roman fort.
+Scale the observation tower, and you get a good impression of the former fort, one of the largest in the North of England.

 For hands on fun, try indoor climbing and caving at Clip ‘n Climb.
 West Coast Indoor Karting offers thrills and sprills while bargains are to be had at the New Balance Factory Shop.